It’s very easy to make bakery style chocolate chip cookies – follow my step by step guide to make the best soft and

 - if you don’t have a scoop, you can use a spoon or just roll them into balls with your hands.

-tips for making the best soft and chewy chocolate chip cookies
+tips for making soft and chewy chocolate chip cookies

 - Melt the butter on a low heat and remove from the stove before it has completely melted.
 The residual heat will completely melt the butter in a matter of minutes.

 - Add a whole egg yolk to the mixture.
 Adding more fat to a cookie recipe will certainly help give you that chewy texture you crave.
 I started doing this years ago and haven’t looked back.

 - When adding the flour mixture to the melted butter/eggs, don’t over-mix or you’ll end up with tough cookies.
 Stop mixing as soon as the flour is incorporated.

 do i need to rest chocolate chip cookie dough overnight?

-In an ideal world, yes, If you have time.
+In an ideal world, yes, If you have the time.
 Chilling the dough for a few hours or overnight will improve the flavour and texture of the cookies.

 - Don’t over bake the cookies.
 You might take them out after the baking time is up and think they are still pretty soft in the middle, but that’s how you want them!

-- A handful of chopped pecans or walnuts are a very nice addition too.
+- If you’re a fan, a handful of chopped pecans or walnuts would be a lovely addition to these cookies.

 can you freeze cookie dough?